stevecalla/weather-dashboard/README.md

 7. UV Index: The UV rating is color coded to represent low to extreme risk based on the
 8. APIs: Utilizes an API to get the latitude/longitude based on either city or zip code input (that's 2 different APIs... the first if a city is entered and the second if a zip code is entered) then based on the latitude/longitude a third API is used to retrieve the current and future weather.
 9. Spinner: A spinner visually indicates to the system is looking for data to fulfill the search request.
-10. Clear History: User can clear the entire history or by city which removes the history for the search history list and local storage respectively
+10. Clear History: User can clear the entire history or by city which removes the history for the search history list and local storage respectively.
+11. Random City: On load generate the weather for a random city.
+Also allow the user to find a random city via a button.

 ## Future Enhancements